 Tangible personal property is recorded as expenditures in the general fund at the time an asset is acquired.
-Assets acquired by the Property Appraiser are capitalized at cost in the capital asset accounts of the County.
-The Property Appraiser maintains custodial responsibility for the capital assets used by his office.
+Assets acquired by the Supervisor of Elections are capitalized at cost in the capital asset accounts of the County.
+The Supervisor of Elections maintains custodial responsibility for the capital assets used by the office.